JJ/dynamic-academic-cv-template/README.md

 ## Basic instructions

+> These instructions assume that you have a [GitHub](https://github.com) account, and have basic knowledge on how to use it, from the web, desktop or command line.

 1. Click on "Use this template" in the button row above to create a repo with this template.
 2. Obtain your Google Scholar profile ID and copy it.